VarunTrehan/demo4/README.md

 # demo4
-This is an Demo Project for class in SWC \n My name is Varun
+This is an Demo Project for class in SWC
+My name is Varun